jaycosaur/pyring/README.md

 Included are several variations of a ring buffer:

-1. `RingBuffer` - The most basic, non-blocking ring, supports optional RLocks as constructor argument.
+1. **RingBuffer** - The most basic, non-blocking ring, supports optional RLocks as constructor argument.
-2. `LockedRingBuffer` - The same as `RingBuffer` but secured by a lock (handy for multithread / multiproc)
+2. **LockedRingBuffer** - The same as `RingBuffer` but secured by a lock (handy for multithread / multiproc)
-3. `BlockingRingBuffer` - Extension of `RingBuffer` with a read method `next()` which increments a read cursor and the writer cannot advance past the read cursor
+3. **BlockingRingBuffer** - Extension of `RingBuffer` with a read method `next()` which increments a read cursor and the writer cannot advance past the read cursor
-4. `BlockingLockedRingBuffer` - The same as `BlockingRingBuffer` but secured by a lock (handy for multithread / multiproc)
+4. **BlockingLockedRingBuffer** - The same as `BlockingRingBuffer` but secured by a lock (handy for multithread / multiproc)
-5. `WaitingBlockingRingBuffer` - The same as `BlockingRingBuffer` but calls to next and put block and wait (with optional timeout arg)
+5. **WaitingBlockingRingBuffer** - The same as `BlockingRingBuffer` but calls to next and put block and wait (with optional timeout arg)
+6. **SingleProducerDisruptor** - The same as `WaitingBlockingRingBuffer` but allows multiple subscribers to a single ring buffer by calling `subscribe()` which returns a `DisruptorSubscriber` object.
+No next method on disruptor, instead it is on the `DisruptorSubscriber` objects.

 ### Basic usage with default size and factory